scarnett/nx-ng-spring-boot/README.md

 ## About

-This is a simple CRUD application build with Spring Boot anf Angular for maintaining users.
+This is a simple CRUD application built with Spring Boot anf Angular for maintaining users.
 This project is made up of three separate Docker containers for:

 * [PostgreSQL](https://www.postgresql.org/) (Database)
 * [Spring Boot](https://spring.io/projects/spring-boot) REST API (Server)